 Although a residency will be based on a specific branch of medicine, combined residency programs are possible through certain programs to include more than one sub-specialty.
 Usually these sub-specialties are closely related.
 Dual residency programs make exist with sub-specialties that are more loosely related.

-Are there different residency programs by state?
+Are there different residency programs by a state?

 Each state medical association creates their own standards and requirements for MD residency programs.
 When considering a program, location is a major decision for many who intend to continue practice in the area after completing a residency, so it’s very important to research each state’s classification of medical residency programs.